Boiling Water for Fluoride Removal: Fact or Fiction?

 Recommended Reading: Fluoride Varnish vs. Fluoride Treatment (What’s the difference?)

-• Increased concentration of other contaminants: Boiling water can increase the concentration of other contaminants in drinking water, such as nitrates and dissolved solids.
+• Concentration of Contaminants: Boiling may increase the concentration of certain contaminants like nitrates and dissolved solids in the water.

-• Does not address the source of contamination: Boiling water does not address the source of contamination, which may still be present in the water supply.
+• Source of Contamination Unaffected: Boiling water doesn’t tackle the original source of contamination, which might persist in the water supply.

 Boiling water is a simple method for removing some impurities from drinking water.
 However, it is crucial to understand its limitations, including that it does not remove all impurities, including fluoride.